foundling/Python-Book/templates/chapters/iterables_exercises.md

 #### Ex.
 0 - Upper Case

-Create a new list where each username is capitalized.
-Print the list.
+Create a new list and put each username from the list `usernames` into it, but make sure each name is capitalized.

 ## example approach: